OcMalde/fuse-phylotree/README.md

     MTKARRMTGGLLAV
     ```

-    Refer to [this file](https://github.com/OcMalde/PhyloCharMod_publ/blob/main/data/min5_human_214_t10m1M20/214.fasta) for an example
+    Refer to [this file](https://github.com/OcMalde/fuse-phylotree/blob/main/data/analyse_fibulin/run_singularity_fibulin/fibulin_59.fasta) for an example

     Please refrain from using special characters in the header (e.g.```, |,()`":;```).
 Use only ```_``` as a separator.

    These files can be generated using orthogroups and GFF files, all of which are included in the Docker image for the nine species.
 You only need to compile a file with a list of RefSeq of interest.
-For detailed instructions, please refer to [To-build-a-sequence-dataset-based-on-orthogroups](https://github.com/OcMalde/PhyloCharMod_publ/tree/main#to-build-a-sequence-dataset-based-on-orthogroups).
+For detailed instructions, please refer to [To build a sequence dataset based on orthogroups](https://github.com/OcMalde/fuse-phylotree/tree/main?tab=readme-ov-file#to-build-a-sequence-dataset-based-on-orthogroups).

 2. ```<annotations.csv>```: